New Orleans Saints bounty scandal: Media reaction

 The revelation of Williams' pregame speech was also greeted with revulsion.
 ESPN NFL analyst and former Dallas Cowboys safety Darren Woodson said that much of Williams' speech was standard pregame rhetoric.
 According to Woodson, when Williams called for his men to "attack the head" of running back Frank Gore, he was saying that the 49ers' offense would be rendered ineffective if they managed to shut Gore down.
 However, Woodson felt that several parts of Williams' speech—particularly his calls to go after Crabtree's ACL and target Williams specifically because he had concussions in the past—went too far.
 His former teammate, NFL Network analyst Michael Irvin, said that he "almost threw up" when he heard Williams tell his men to go after Crabtree's ACL, saying that players are taught from youth football onward to "never take out a man's knees."
-Fox Sports' Mark Kriegel argued that the tape proved Williams was "woefully underpunished," especially since he made the speech after being alerted that the NFL had reopened its investigation.
+Fox Sports' Mark Kriegel argued that the tape proved Williams was "woefully underpunished", especially since he made the speech after being alerted that the NFL had reopened its investigation.
 He called for Goodell to ban him from the league for life.

 NFL Network analyst Michael Lombardi wrote that the scandal happened in part because during Williams' previous stops as a defensive coordinator, the head coaches under which he worked—Fisher, Joe Gibbs and Payton—essentially ceded him complete authority over the defense.
-Lombardi claimed that as a result, Williams operated essentially as "an independent contractor."
-Lombardi argued that such a situation is "never fully sustainable," as it can easily lead to the head coach losing control.
+Lombardi claimed that as a result, Williams operated essentially as "an independent contractor".
+Lombardi argued that such a situation is "never fully sustainable", as it can easily lead to the head coach losing control.

-Despite the media outcry, an independent study speculated that Saints' players may have pretended to participate off the field but not put the tactics into action on the field.
-"If the Saints tended to injure more players, then teams that played them would tend to list more injuries the following week.
-To test whether the Saints injured more players than a typical team, one need only compare the number of players added to injury reports after a Saints game to the league-wide average.
-Did the New Orleans Saints injure more players?
-The data-driven answer is a resounding 'no.' The Saints appear to have injured far fewer players over the 2009, 2010 and 2011 seasons.
-The numbers are striking."
+An opinion piece in the Los Angeles Times argued that Saints players did not actually pursue the bounties, based on the fact that, during the three-year period in which the bounty program was said to have been operating, the Saints caused the second fewest reported injuries to other players out of all 32 NFL teams.
+Specifically, in 2009 and 2011, the Saints injured the third fewest, and in 2010, the fifteenth fewest.
+The article speculated that Saints players "admirably ignored" their coaches' bounty orders.